 Bachelor of Science in Nursing (BSN) Overview

 BSN degree coursework includes both classroom and clinical practice, as well as general education requirements such as English.
 A typical BSN program takes three or four years to complete.
-Although a BSN degree is not a requirement to become an RN, it does give students an in-depth foundation in nursing theory, psychology, and biology that can be beneficial on the job.
+Although a BSN degree is not required to become an RN, it does give students an in-depth foundation in nursing theory, psychology, and biology that can be beneficial on the job.

 What Do BSN Graduates Do?

-BSN program graduates typically apply their skills to a career as a registered nurse (RN).
+BSN program graduates typically apply their skills to a career as a registered nurse.
 Earning a BSN degree can lead to higher pay and more leadership opportunities in a variety of medical settings, such as hospitals, nonprofit organizations, community clinics, and research facilities.
 Completing a BSN degree also prepares students to pursue a master’s or doctorate degree.
 While many with a BSN degree go on to work as RNs, there are other possibilities open to nurses with a degree.

 Types of careers for those with a BSN include the following:

 - Nurse Educator.
 These postsecondary educators help to shape the future nursing workforce by providing nursing training through classroom and clinical experience.
 They work in colleges, universities, technical schools, or hospital nursing programs to prepare students for a career in nursing.

 - Public Health Nurse.
 These nurses work in communities to help promote the population’s health through the prevention of disease, violence, and accidents.
 PHNs educate the public on health and safety using their knowledge and expertise in nursing, social science, and public health sciences.

 A big difference between BSN and MSN degrees comes down to the concentrations available in a Master of Science in Nursing (MSN) program.
 This advanced degree prepares students to work in leadership roles in healthcare by emphasizing high-level medical and management skills.
 Most nurses who pursue an MSN degree are RNs seeking leadership positions.